Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Datasets

 \subsection{\unions-like LBG sample from a Random Forest approach by degrading deep catalogs}

-In this section, we present the selection of high-redshift LBGs on \unions-like imaging, obtained on the COSMOS field. \paragraph{Photometric LBG sample: } We first introduce the LBG sample that was derived in \citet{Payerne2025lbg}, obtained by applying a Random Forest selection to \unions-like photometry, i.e. by degrading \clauds\footnote{Canada-France-Hawaii Telescope Large Area U-band Deep Survey, \citet{Sawicki2019CLAUDS}} $u$- and \hsc\footnote{Hyper Suprime-Camera, \citet{Aihara2019HSC}}-PDR3 $griz$ broadband imaging on the COSMOS field.
+In this section, we present the selection of high-redshift LBGs on \unions-like imaging, obtained on the COSMOS field. \paragraph{Photometric LBG sample: } We first introduce the LBG sample that was derived in \citet{Payerne2025lbg}, labeled as \texttt{UNIONSlike\_RF}, obtained by applying a Random Forest selection to \unions-like photometry, i.e., by degrading \clauds\footnote{Canada-France-Hawaii Telescope Large Area U-band Deep Survey, \citet{Sawicki2019CLAUDS}} $u$ and \hsc\footnote{Hyper Suprime-Camera, \citet{Aihara2019HSC}}-PDR3 $griz$ broadband imaging on the COSMOS field.
 For this dataset, we get deep 5$\sigma$ point source depth $[u, g, r, i, z] = [27.7, 27.4, 27.1, 26.9, 26.3]$.
 The combination of \clauds and \hsc-SSP data over COSMOS (and other small deep fields such as XMM-LSS) is detailed in \citet{Desprez2023CLAUDSHSCSSP}.
-In \citet{Payerne2025lbg}, the COSMOS \texttt{CLAUDS}+\texttt{HSC} catalog has been degraded to \unions depth (called \unions-like, with respective depth, at the time of this work $ugriz=[24.6, 25.5, 25.5,24.2, 24.4]$) to train a Random Forest for selecting $r<24.3$ \unions-like LBGs in the redshift range $z \in [2.5, 3.5]$.
+In \citet{Payerne2025lbg}, the COSMOS \texttt{CLAUDS}+\texttt{HSC} catalog has been degraded to \unions depth (called \unions-like, with respective depth, at the time of this work $ugriz=[24.6, 25.5, 25.5,24.2, 24.4]$, see Appendix \ref{app:degrading_artificially} for more details on this method) to train a Random Forest for selecting $r<24.3$ \unions-like LBGs in the redshift range $z \in [2.5, 3.5]$.
 The LePhare (6 bands) photometric redshift distribution of this sample is shown in red full lines in the left panel of \figreff{fig:nz}, corresponding to a surface density of $\sim 1100$ photometric LBGs per deg$^{2}$.
 The magnification bias factor for this sample is found to be $s(r_{\rm lim}=24.3) = 0.43$.
+As mentioned in \citet{Payerne2025lbg}, the artificial degradation procedure to mimic shallower depths is valid for point-source magnitude rescaling (which may be different for some galaxy populations), simplified noise models (decreasing the photon count only) thus neglects several sources of systematic uncertainty inherent to each photometric pipelines; it should therefore be regarded as an optimistic approximation of shallower imaging conditions.
+In addition, the Random Forest model is trained on relatively small datasets (the COSMOS and XMM-LSS fields are of a few square degrees), which may limit its ability to capture rare populations and increase sensitivity to statistical fluctuations due to large-scale survey systematics (depth coverage, etc.) and sample variance.

 \paragraph{\desi-II LBG sample:} This work is also the occasion to explore \desi-II scenarios, whose high-redshift target selection strategy is still under discussion.
 Spectroscopic redshift follow-ups will allow us to (1) remove low redshift contaminants and (2) reduce the uncertainty on the sample redshift distribution.
 Considering all $z>2$ objects in the distribution in \figreff{fig:nz} (left panel), the number density goes from 1100 to 880 LBGs per square degree.
 Moreover, the current \desi spectroscopic redshift reconstruction method\footnote{First, a convolutional neural network (CNN) derived from QuasarNET \citep{Busca2018quasarnet} is applied to each \desi spectrum.
 A more precise LBG redshift is then obtained using the RedRock (RR) software \citep{Guy2023RROCK} that uses the CNN output redshift as a prior and refines its measurement.} has an internal efficiency, which degrades the efficiency of the recovered LBG spectroscopic sample at $z \sim 2.2$.
 Considering the redshift efficiency in Figure 11 of \citet{Payerne2025lbg} or in Fig. 18 of \citet{RuhlmannKleider2024LBGCLAUDS} (resp. for 2-hour and 4-hour exposure) multiplying the corresponding redshift distribution, we get the corrected number densities 500 and 590 LBGs per square degrees.
 The corresponding 2-hour and 4-hour exposure high-redshift distributions are shown in the left panel of \figreff{fig:nz}.